 Black Friday and Cyber Monday were once distinct events — one was for in-person shopping and the other for online shopping.
 But they’ve recently bled into one another.
 Black Friday is getting longer each year as some retailers offer sales starting in early November or even October.
 And Black Friday has been outpacing Cyber Monday in terms of number of online shoppers, although Cyber Monday historically grosses more revenue.

-“We still use the terms ‘Black Friday’ and ‘Cyber Monday,’ but it’s evolved so far beyond that,” Cullen said.
+“We still use the terms ‘Black Friday’ and ‘Cyber Monday,’ but it’s evolved so far beyond that,” says Cullen.
 “Shopping is shopping regardless of what channel it’s occurring on, which reflects a shift in consumer and retailer thinking.
 They’re now shopping across multiple channels, depending on what’s most convenient for them and their lifestyles.”

 This change in consumer and retailer thinking puts pressure on Cyber Monday sales to start earlier.
 Shoppers have come to expect early deals, so many direct-to-consumer brands and online-only retailers start their Cyber Monday sales months or weeks in advance of the shopping event itself.